Walter Koenig: Humanitarian work

 In 2007, Koenig was asked by the human rights group U.S. Campaign for Burma to help in their grassroots campaign about the humanitarian crisis in Burma.
 As detailed on his official website, he visited refugee camps along the Burma–Thailand border from July 16 to 25, 2007.

 Personal life

 Koenig married actress Judy Levitt in 1965; she died in 2022.
-In 1968, they had a son, actor Andrew, who died in 2010.
-They have a daughter, Danielle, a comedienne and writer, who is married to comedian Jimmy Pardo.
+In 1968, they had a son, actor Andrew, who died by suicide in 2010.
+They also have a daughter, Danielle, a comedienne and writer, who is married to comedian Jimmy Pardo.

 In September 2008, Koenig served as best man at the wedding of his Star Trek co-star George Takei to Brad Altman.

 Koenig was awarded the Inkpot Award in 1982.